leo2d/market-share-chat/server/README.md

 4. Setup the environment variables:
     1. Open the file **.env.dev** in _src/config_
     2. Then change the value of the following properties according to yours:

+        **IMPORTANT**: Every time you change the BOT address or port on BOT settings, you'll need to update the _BOT_API_ADDRESS_ in this *.env.dev* file.
+In the same way, every time you change the chat API address or _SERVER_PORT_ here you'll need to update that info in the frontend project.

         ```env